getgauge/gauge-docker-java/README.md

 - Works only on Linux at the moment.
 [OSX needs further abstractions](https://forums.docker.com/t/should-docker-run-net-host-work/14215/4) using `docker-manager`.
 - Docker is invoked using `--net=host` option.
 This does not isolate the network interface of the container from the host.
 This is necessary because both Gauge and Gauge-Java try to listen and connect on `localhost` for now.
 - Currently, Gauge commands need to be run as the same user that runs the Docker daemon.
 By default, it needs `root`.
 So, you may need to do `sudo gauge --init docker-java` and `sudo gauge specs/` unless you run [Docker manager as a different user](http://askubuntu.com/q/477551/25541).
+- `gauge-java` in the container is not able to figure out the classpaths.
+So, `jar`s have to explicitly copied over from `.gauge/plugins/java` to the `./libs` directory in the current project.

 ---